 Juniata College Student Conduct Philosophy

-The Juniata College community is committed to inclusive excellence, respecting the dignity and intrinsic value of each individual, fostering an environment free of harassment and violence, and promoting an ethic of compassionate care and service.
+The Juniata College community is committed to respecting the dignity and intrinsic value of each individual, fostering an environment free of harassment and violence, and promoting belonging, equity, diversity and inclusion, alongside compassionate care and service.
 The student conduct process strives to be an individualized educational and developmental experience that balances the interests of each student with the interests of the Juniata Community.
 Grounded in the Juniata College mission and Institutional Learning Outcomes (see below), the Code of Conduct and conduct process is designed to inspire students to become their best selves and to live out the values and principles of community that animate the Juniata experience.

 The Juniata College community aspires to principles of community as reflected in our Institutional Learning Outcomes (ILO’s), where a Juniata graduate will demonstrate: